slatedocs/slate/source/includes/_certificates.md

 ]
 ```

-Lists the public SAT Certificates used to generate all FIELs
+Lists all of the public SAT Certificates used to generate all FIELs

 ### HTTP Request